Reik96/HR_Analytics/README.md

 ## ML with SQL and Tableau
-This project aims to connect a ML-Model with a SQL database and Tableau to store and visualize it's predictions.
+This project aims to train a Machine Learning Model with data from a SQL database and deploy it as Web Application via Streamlit.

 Source: https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists/tasks?taskId=3015